hackerkid/fall-2016/communities/conu-hackers/community-impact-proposal.md

 ## Summary of the Community's Needs

 **The Who**
 Through the community assessment, the community size is determined to be the size of the [HackConcordia](https://www.facebook.com/groups/hackconcordia/) Facebook group, which is currently 1,278 members.
 The group is open to any student at Concordia University who interested in technology.
-These students want to discuss a66nd share topics related to technology and they want to improve their skills.
+These students want to discuss a66nd share topics related to technology, they want to improve their skills, get experience with hands-on projects, and to land internships, part-time, and full-time positions.
 The group primarily targets students who are interested in going beyond what is taught in the classroom.

 The community interacts through the Facebook group.
-With the use of http://sociograph.io/my.html, we are able to see that in the past month there have been 32 posts, from 19 different authors, with a combined total of 24 comments and 149 likes.
-Based on these numbers, that is about one post a day.
+With the use of http://sociograph.io/, we are able to see that in the past month there have been 32 posts, from 19 different authors, with a combined total of 24 comments and 149 likes.

 ## Your Proposal